Nexus-c/clciker-2.0/README.md

 ## Requirements

-- PHP 8.x (or PHP 7.4+) installed
+    PHP 8.x (or PHP 7.4+) installed
-- A web server (Apache/Nginx) with PHP, or use PHP's built-in server for development
-- (Optional) MySQL / MariaDB if `database.php` expects a DB connection
+    A web server (Apache/Nginx) with PHP, or use PHP's built-in server for development (Optional) MySQL / MariaDB if database.php expects a DB connection (Optional) Docker

-Note: I inferred typical LAMP-like usage from the repository files.
-If you use a different stack, adapt the instructions below.
+    Note: Docker installs all of the requirements needed will be installed by the docker image
 ## Quick start (development)

 1. Open a terminal at the project root (where this README lives).